PTNobel/AutoDiff/README.md

 import numpy as np

 # Define a function f
-# f can have other constant arguments, if they are constant wrt x
+# f can have other arguments, if they are constant wrt x
 # Define the input vector, x

 with auto_diff.AutoDiff(x) as x: